Lifting (co)stratifications between tensor triangulated categories: Descent of stratification and costratification

 \subsection{Descent of stratification}

-In this section we give a sufficient condition for stratification to descend along a functor of tensor-triangulated categories as in Hypothesis~\ref{hyp}, and under a mild additional hypothesis we show that this condition is also necessary.
-Recall from~\cite{BIK11} that an $R$-linear triangulated category $\msf{T}$ is said to be \emph{stratified by $R$} if the following two conditions hold: \begin{itemize} \item \emph{the local-to-global principle}: For each $X \in \msf{T}$, there is an equality \item \emph{the minimality condition}: For each $\p \in \mrm{Spec}R$, the localizing subcategory $\Gamma_\p L_\p \msf{T}$ is either zero or minimal (i.e., it has no proper non-zero localizing subcategories). \end{itemize} Note that the minimality condition can be restated as for every non-zero $X,Y \in \Gamma_\p L_\p \msf{T}$, we have $\mrm{Loc}_\msf{T}(X) = \mrm{Loc}_\msf{T}(Y)$.
-According to \cite[Lemma 4.1]{BIK11}, this is also equivalent to $\mrm{Hom}^*_\msf{T}(X,Y) \ne 0$ for any such non-zero $X,Y$.
+In this section we give a sufficient condition for stratification to descend along a geometric functor of rigidly-compactly generated tensor-triangulated categories.

+Recall from~\cite{BIK11} that an $R$-linear tensor-triangulated category $\msf{T}$ is said to be \emph{stratified by $R$} if the following minimality condition holds: for each $\p \in \mrm{Spec}R$, the localizing tensor ideal $\Gamma_\p L_\p \msf{T}$ is either zero or minimal (i.e., it has no proper non-zero localizing tensor ideals).
+Note that the minimality condition can be restated as for every non-zero $X,Y \in \Gamma_\p L_\p \msf{T}$, we have $\mrm{Loc}^\otimes_\msf{T}(X) = \mrm{Loc}^\otimes_\msf{T}(Y)$.
+We also note that since we work in the tensor-triangulated setting, the local-to-global principle automatically holds~\cite[Theorem 8.6]{BIK12}.